moralrecordings/mrcrowbar/README.rst

 Getting started
 ===============

-Mr. Crowbar is written in Python 3.
+Mr. Crowbar requires Python 3.7 or newer.
 You can install the latest point release of the library from the Python Package Index:

 .. code:: bash